What Is PiYo Workout?

 Given this, whether or not you find success with any fitness and nutrition plan largely comes down to whether or not it helps you maintain motivation.
 Which, itself, largely comes down to your specific needs and preferences.

-Further, will you be OK repeatedly watching the same videos over the course of two months?
-While working out at home provides privacy, keep in mind that it can also make it more difficult to maintain motivation, depending on your personality type.
+As working out at home provides privacy, keep in mind that it can also make it more difficult to maintain motivation, depending on your personality type.